 It is possible to allow for over subscription.
 Companies have the option to decide if they want to allow for that but this intention must be made clear at the beginning of the campaign and the company must state what the excess funds will be used for and the amount of extra equity it will give out.

-The guidelines allows for the issuance of ordinary or preferred shares.
+The guidelines allows for the issuance of ordinary or preference shares.

 No. Companies can only raise on one platform at any one time.

-pitchIN charges companies a flat fee of 7% for funds successfully raised on the platform.
-This fee includes the due diligence process, an escrow account to receive the funds, the setting up of a nominee structure and first year administration of this nominee service as well as access to our legal documents templates.
+An administrative charge of RM1688 is payable upon acceptance to undergo our due diligence and hosting processing. pitchIN charges companies Success Fee of 5-7% from the funds successfully raised on the platform.
+The fee includes use of an escrow account to receive the funds, the setting up of a nominee structure and first year administration of this nominee service as well as access to our legal documents templates.

 A nominee structure is needed because current Malaysian Company Law does not allow for private limited companies to have more than 50 shareholders.
 Since equity crowdfunding is aimed at getting a crowd of people to invest, the number of investors per company is likely to be higher than 50.
-All equity crowdfunding platforms will thus have to use a nominee structure to accommodate large number of investors. pitchIN has created a simple and low cost structure to efficiently handle large number of investors.
+All equity crowdfunding platforms will thus have to use a nominee structure to accommodate large number of investors. pitchIN has created a simple and low cost structure to efficiently handle large number of investors under our own nominee company, Pitch Nominees Sdn Bhd ("Pitch Nominees").

 The company will decide how much equity to offer for the amount of money they plan to raise. pitchIN will be able to point Issuers towards means and methods of valuation that help them come up with a valuation that is fair and attractive to investors.